Below is a text only representation of the Patient Information Leaflet (ePIL).

 Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• Halothane, cyclopropane: these medicines are anaesthetics, they cause insensibility to pain and are used before some operations.
-If you are taking these medicines as well as Noradrenaline this may increase the risk of irregular heart beat.
+Halothane, cyclopropane, chloroform, enflurane or other halogenated anaesthetics are contraindicated (see section 2 of this leaflet, subsection “you must not be given”): these medicines are anaesthetics, they cause insensibility to pain and are used before some operations.
+If you are taking these medicines as well as noradrenaline (norepinephrine) this may increase the risk of irregular heart beat.

-• Amitriptiline, imipramine, trimipramine, moclobemide, iproniazide, phenelzine, fluoxetine, sertraline: these medicines are used for treatment of depression.
-Taking any of these medicines together with noradrenaline can dangerously increase its concentration in the blood and therefore its pressor action.
+Amitriptiline, imipramine, trimipramine, moclobemide, iproniazide, phenelzine, fluoxetine, sertraline, desipramine: these medicines are used for treatment of depression.
+Taking any of these medicines together with noradrenaline (norepinephrine) can dangerously increase its concentration in the blood and therefore its pressor action.

-• Linezolid, an antibiotic (medicine used to treat infections caused by bacteria and other microorganisms), can dangerously increase noradrenaline concentration in the blood and therefore its pressor action, when taken together.
+Linezolid, an antibiotic (medicine used to treat infections caused by bacteria and other microorganisms), can dangerously increase noradrenaline (norepinephrine) concentration in the blood and therefore its pressor action, when taken together.

-• Alpha and beta-blockers: if you are taking these medicines as well as noradrenaline this may increase the risk of severe hypertension (high blood pressure).
+Alpha and beta-blockers: if you are taking these medicines as well as noradrenaline (norepinephrine) this may increase the risk of severe hypertension (high blood pressure).

-• Thyroid hormones, cardiac (heart) glycosides, anti-arrhythmics: if you are taking these medicines as well as noradrenaline this may cause increased cardiac (heart) effects.
+Thyroid hormones, cardiac (heart) glycosides, anti-arrhythmics: if you are taking these medicines as well as noradrenaline (norepinephrine) this may cause increased cardiac (heart) effects.

 Pregnancy and breast-feeding

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before you are given this medicine.
-Then your doctor will decide if you should be given this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before this medicine is given to you.
+Noradrenaline may harm the unborn baby.
+Your doctor will decide if you should be given Noradrenaline.

 Driving and using machines